- Change your address, pay renewal or reinstatement fee online.

 - Notarized signatures of the employer representative and trainee.

 Keep a training log to assist your employer and you when preparing your affidavit of experience.
-Use the suggested training log sheet to keep track of your hours.

 - List of APPROVED ELECTRICAL CONSTRUCTION TRADE TRAINING SCHOOLS (269 KB PDF).